bar-assistant/docs/docs/setup/index.md

 Before you login you need to create a new user, you can do that by clicking register button.

+## Container images

+Bar Assistant is available as a Docker image on [Docker Hub](https://hub.docker.com/r/barassistant/server) and [GitHub Container Registry](https://github.com/karlomikus/bar-assistant/pkgs/container/barassistant).
+There is no `latest` tag, so you need to specify version in the tag.
+For example:

+- `barassistant/server:v4.4.1` - This will pull the exact version
+- `barassistant/server:v4.4` - This will pull the latest minor release
+- `barassistant/server:v4` - This will pull the latest major release
+- `barassistant/server:dev` - This will pull the latest development release (unstable)

 ## Updating

 You can update by pulling the newest images and restarting the stack.